 - When Google Fiber launches: Google Fiber officially launched in 2010, but the service first went live in 2012 in the Kansas City metropolitan area.
 Since then, the service has expanded into multiple cities around the US.

-- How to take advantage of Google Fiber: Google Fiber is currently available in nine US metro areas, with Webpass wireless service up and running in an additional six areas.
+- How to take advantage of Google Fiber: Google Fiber is currently available in 10 US metro areas, with Webpass wireless service up and running in an additional seven areas.
 Residents of a Google Fiber city can go to the service's website to see if it is available in their specific area.

 What is Google Fiber?